 (3) Any person having the written permission of the principal or as provided in R.S.
 17:3361.1.

-(4) The possession of a firearm occurring within one thousand feet of school property and entirely on private property, or entirely within a private residence, or in accordance with a concealed handgun permit issued pursuant to R.S.
-40:1379.1 or 1379.3.
+(4) The possession of a firearm occurring within one thousand feet of school property and entirely on private property, or entirely within a private residence.

 (5) Any constitutionally protected activity which cannot be regulated by the state, such as a firearm contained entirely within a motor vehicle.